beerjs/tahoe/README.md

 Want to hang out?
 -----------------

-We usually meet on the 3rd Wednesday of the month at <a target="_blank" href="https://www.google.com/maps/search/12242+Business+Park+Dr,+Truckee,+CA+96161/@39.316106,-120.148205,17z/data=!3m1!4b1">The Lift Co-Working</a> space in Truckee, CA. It's on the second floor of the Airport Office Centre on the left.
+We usually meet on the 3rd Monday of the month at <a target="_blank" href="https://www.google.com/maps/search/12242+Business+Park+Dr,+Truckee,+CA+96161/@39.316106,-120.148205,17z/data=!3m1!4b1">The Lift Co-Working</a> space in Truckee, CA. It's on the second floor of the Airport Office Centre on the left.
 Huge thanks to The Lift for giving us a home in the community.

 And what is BeerJS without a beer sponsor?
 Truckee is fortunate to be the home to <a href="http://fiftyfiftybrewing.com/" title="Fifty Fifty Brewing">Fifty Fifty Brewing</a> and now so is BeerJS Tahoe.
 Fifty Fifty will be supplying our beer!
 Be sure to stop by and support them (try the Eclipse Barrel Aged Imperial Stout).